SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 Say for example,  job A2 in the above example is  important and you want to eliminate the possibility as much as possible.
 One way is to re-try the specific job A2 a few times.
 DAGMan would re-try  failed jobs when you specify the following line at the end of dag file.

 ~~~
-$ nano linear.dag // open the linear.dag file
+$ nano linear.dag #open the linear.dag file

-### At the end of the linear.dat file
+### At the end of the linear.dag file

-Retry A2 3 //This would re-try job A2 for three times in case of failures.
+Retry A2 3 #This means re-try job A2 for three times in case of failures.

-If you want to retry jobs A2 and A3 for 7 times,  edit the linear.dag
+# If you want to retry jobs A2 and A3 for 7 times,  edit the linear.dag

 ### At the end of the linear.dag file
-Retry A2 7 //This would re-try job A2 for seven times in case of failures.
+Retry A2 7 #This means re-try job A2 for seven times in case of failures.
-Retry A3 7 //This would re-try job A3 for seven times in case of failures.
+Retry A3 7 #This means re-try job A3 for seven times in case of failures.
 ~~~

 ###Rescue DAG###